 Rodger works with entrepreneurs.
-Having started and run his own business, Rodger understands firsthand the concerns of business owner and the many moving parts of a growing business.
+Having started and run his own business, Rodger understands firsthand the concerns of a business owner and the many moving parts of a growing business.
 Rodger’s philosophy is that good legal work is a tool that businesses use to increase the value of their business and which provide owners a return on their investment.

 Rodger has over 25 years’ experience representing privately held and family-owned businesses.
-While his experience ranges across many industries - including manufacturing, entertainment, professional services, marketing/communications/advertising, real estate, retail and hospitality – the common element is that Rodger is a trusted advisor to owners providing them tools, perspective and experience that increase the value of their business.
+While his experience ranges across many industries - including manufacturing, entertainment, professional services, marketing/communications/advertising, real estate, retail, and hospitality – the common element is that Rodger is a trusted advisor to owners, providing them tools, perspective, and experience that increase the value of their business.

 Rodger works with businesses from start-up, through operations, financing and growth, to exit strategies, teaming with clients to capitalize on their opportunities and craft practical solutions to challenges.
 His work includes purchase and sale of businesses and business assets; negotiating changes in ownership and resolving owner disputes; financing and raising capital; negotiating, analyzing and drafting contracts, leases and licenses; protecting confidential and proprietary information; forming corporations, LLCs and not-for-profits; hiring and terminating employees; and dispute resolution.

 Real Estate Practice

 Represented seller in the $13 million sale of a 125-unit Section 8 senior housing property in Tacoma to San Francisco-based senior housing developer.